 This two-hour workshop walks participants through building their LinkedIn profiles.
-Participants learn how to create a profile that markets their professional brand, use keywords to attract recruiters, and utilize LinkedIn for skill endorsements and recommendations from their networks.
+Participants learn how to create a profile that markets their professional brand, uses keywords to attract recruiters, and utilizes LinkedIn for skill endorsements and recommendations from their networks.
 This workshop is a prerequisite for the LinkedIn Job Search workshop.

 This two-hour workshop explains basic knowledge for salary, compensation, job offers and negotiation skills.
-Practical exercises and resources will help you understand your worth to your next employer.
+Included exercises and resources will help you understand your worth to your next employer.

 This two-hour workshop offers insider knowledge to utilize LinkedIn’s job search features.
 Participants learn how to set job alerts, connect with new people, join groups, and follow organizations to grow their networks.
 This workshop also shares a rare sneak peek into the recruiter’s view on LinkedIn providing invaluable insight into LinkedIn job searches.